nicolasgandrade/api-mongoforum/README.md

 ![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg)

 ## :point_right: About
-MongoForum is an API rest that simulates a forum where users can make posts and comment on these posts.
+MongoForum is an API rest that simulates a forum where users can post and comment on those posts.
 The application was made using SpringBoot, SpringData and MongoDB as the database.

 ## :cd: Getting Started
 1. Create a database in MongoDB with a collection called "user", and config the "application.properties" file (src/main/resources/application.properties)